AlexGarciaG/networkchuck_pihole_for_arm/README.md

    cd networkchuck_pihole_for_arm/docker
    docker build -t networkchuck_pihole_for_arm -f Dockerfile .
    ```
-3. Deploy container
-    1. Using Network Chuck’s script , which was modified to use the container for arm.

-      Modify pihole.sh “-v "/myPath:/home/network" \” line 14  to the path were you will edit and create your domain list files.

-        ```sh
-        cd networkchuck_pihole_for_arm/
-        sudo chmod u+x ./pihole.sh
-        sudo ./pihole.sh
-        ```

-    2. Using a yaml file witch based on the [pihole/pihole](https://hub.docker.com/r/pihole/pihole) container.
+3. Deploy container using a yaml file witch based on the [pihole/pihole](https://hub.docker.com/r/pihole/pihole) container.

-      Change “- /my_path:/home/network”  from the yaml in the “volumes:” to the path were you will edit and create your domain list files.
+      Change “- /my_path:/home/network”  from the yaml in the “volumes:” to the path were you will edit and create your domain list files; and "WEBPASSWORD: 'my_password'" from the "environment:" section to your desired password.

         ```yaml
           # More info at https://github.com/pi-hole/docker-pi-hole/ and https://docs.pi-hole.net/
           services: